Nick Collins (politician)

 Nick Collins is an American politician who serves as a member of the Massachusetts Senate for the 1st Suffolk district.
 A member of the Democratic Party and a resident of Boston, Collins previously served four terms in the Massachusetts House of Representatives representing the 4th Suffolk district.

 In May 2018, Collins won the election for the open Massachusetts Senate seat vacated by the resignation of Linda Dorcena Forry.
 He was sworn into the Massachusetts Senate on May 9, 2018 by Massachusetts Governor Charlie Baker.
 His district, which extends into the Dorchester and Mattapan neighborhoods of Boston, is one of three minority-majority state senate districts in Massachusetts.

 As senator for the 1st Suffolk district, Collins has been the host of the annual Boston St. Patrick’s Day Breakfast since 2019, a televised political roast that has featured Presidents, Vice Presidents, United States Senators and Members of Congress throughout its history.

 Early life and education

-Nick Collins was born and raised in South Boston with five siblings.
-He is a graduate of Boston Latin School and The Frederick Gunn School, where he played hockey.
+Nick Collins was born and raised in South Boston with five siblings, including twin brother Andrew J. Collins He is a graduate of Boston Latin School and The Frederick Gunn School, where he played hockey.
 He went on to earn a bachelor's degree in business management from Babson College.

 His father, James P. Collins, was a state representative from Charlestown who also worked in the administrations of Boston Mayor Kevin White and Massachusetts Governor Edward J. King.
 Collins’ began his career in public service as a legislative aide to Massachusetts Senator Jack Hart.
 He was also a regional field director for the Barack Obama 2008 presidential campaign.